-The playback level will be capped if necessary, so if you set a relative level of +20dB when the audio device level is -3.0dB then the actual playback level will be capped at +0.0dB (or at +12dB if you have selected that higher maximum in Run Time Settings).
+The playback level will be capped if necessary, so if you set a relative level of +20dB when the audio device level is -3.0dB then the actual playback level will be capped at +0.0dB (or at +12dB if you have selected that higher 'maximum audio level' in Run Time Settings).

-SCS treats -75dB as the minimum practical dB level.
-So any actual or derived dB level at or below -75dB is treated as -INF (minus infinity) and is passed to the underlying software as the internal value 0, which is silence.
-So if you set a relative level of -60dB when the audio device level is -20dB then SCS treats this as -INFdB.
+The 'minimum audible audio level' used by SCS is as set in Run Time Settings.
+Any actual or derived dB level at or below this minimum is treated as -INF (minus infinity) and is passed to the underlying software as the internal value 0, which is silence.

 A Level Change Cue affecting an Audio File Cue with a Level Envelope will cancel processing of the Level Envelope, ie the Level Change Cue effectively takes over from the Level Envelope.